d-montenegro/MetadataGatherer/README.md

 * total_occurrences: the total occurrences of this field
 * null_occurrences: the null occurrences of this field

-As it can be easily seen, the file_id value is repeated for all the fields that belongs to the same source, which is a waste of space.
+As it can be easily seen, _file_id_ is repeated for all the fields that belongs to the same source, which is a waste of space.
 This can be solved by splitting this table in two.
-The first must containing only the file_id, and the second should contain all of the rest of the fields with foreign key to the first one.
+The first must containing only the file_id, and the second should contain all other columns plus a foreign key to the first one.

 In this version of the application, the file_id is the absolute path of the file the fields were extracted from.
 To optimize space, this can be improved by encoding it to a shorter form.